Applications to Steels

 The histogram here shows the A1 temperature calculated for 200 compositions each that fall within the P91 base metal and two weld filler metal matching composition specifications.
 As can be seen, if the post weld heat treat temperature is selected according to the base metal compositions, the A1 temperature could be exceeded in the weld metal resulting in fresh martensite formation.

-T-Zero Temperature Model
+T-Zero Temperature Determination

 Several steel alloys undergo a diffusionless phase transformation, such as martensite transformation, that creates a hard and brittle martensite phase.
 The upper limit when this phase transformation can take place can be calculated using the T-Zero (T0) General Property Model included in Thermo-Calc, which calculates the so-called T0 temperature line.
 This is defined as the temperature where two phases of identical chemical composition have the same molar Gibbs free energy.